 notice your garden or the bush draped in a light green cloak, pretty yet

-smothering, chances are you have the noxious weed, Balloon Vine.
+smothering, chances are you have the weed Balloon Vine.
 If not

-controlled it will spread to cover trees, fence and shed.
+controlled it will spread to cover trees, fences and garden sheds.

 When young, the

 plants are seen heading skywards, perhaps up trees or just into thin air, or

 trailing on the ground; when older, hanging in cascades of hemp-like stems.

 Seedlings appear as a miniature forest of delicate green, the taller plants

 into leaflets with ragged edges.
 From the stem at the base of each leaf stalk